Exhibition identity for the annual Photo Fair at the Centre of Contemporary Photography.

 One of the strengths of working with TCYK on the CCP Photo Fair was actually the work we had already done.
 TCYK had a deep look at how we were using our branding, how we were communicating about ourselves, our own understanding of what CCP was.
 The Photo Fair was a completely untried, untested brand-new idea, and what gave us the faith to pursue that idea and to launch into doing the hours and hours of work to develop something from scratch, was the engagement we had with TCYK.
 They had looked at our brand well enough, they helped us conceptualise the project in a really strong way because they understood us well.
 They could take what was quite a simple idea that the CCP board had and actually say, yep.
 They helped us with the mechanics of how it comes together and how it connects into that larger industry, that of course TCYK are part of.

 Corey, when you get a brief like this, because it’s pretty complex and there’s lots of moving parts, I’m interested in how you begin?

 A lot of the time graphic design gets in the way of itself and gets in the way of content, and we were very aware that we didn’t want to do that.
 That partly came under the fact that again, CCP had this identity.
 We knew from the website what the tone of voice was and what elements we could work with.
-But it was really deliberately not to put too much of this exterior personality on top of what CCP was already doing and what the show was meant to be doing, and so that’s why we were able to sort of pull from these existing assets and come up with another little element to sprinkle on top.
+But it was really deliberate not to put too much of this exterior personality on top of what CCP was already doing and what the show was meant to be doing, and so that’s why we were able to pull from these existing assets and come up with another little element to sprinkle on top.